-- 1) If you are an individual with a disability who is in need of aid or service to participate, please contact the 4-H Office at (505) 243-1386 by July 15th. - 2) Be sure to read the entire section on General Rules and Regulations and the rules and regulations for departments you are entering.
-Reading the entire fair book will add to your knowledge of the fair and you'll discover other things you might like to do. - 3) Car Passes are available for purchase with your fair entries.
-They are issued based on the number you request in the entry site.
-Passes may be picked up before fair week from the Extension office.
-At the Fair, Livestock Exhibitors, may pick up a car pass from your entry department supervisor.
-Youth Hall Exhibitors (those who do not have a livestock exhibit in the fair) may pick up a car pass from the entry desk at youth hall when they enter their exhibits.
-There is no charge to park on entry day, but there is for all days following.
-Do not lose them.
-They will not be replaced! - 4) During the Fair there will be adult supervisors in Youth Hall and in various buildings.
+1) If you are an individual with a disability who is in need of aid or service to participate, please contact the 4-H Office at (505) 243-1386 by July 5th.

+2) Be sure to read the entire section on General Rules and Regulations and the rules and regulations for departments you are entering.
+Reading the entire fair book will add to your knowledge of the fair and you'll discover other things you might like to do.

+3) Parking: No parking passes will be issued for entry into the State Fair Grounds.
+A flat fee of \$15 per family will be assessed in Fair Entry.
+This will help cover the cost of the open parking fee at the State Fair grounds.

+4) During the Fair there will be adult supervisors in Youth Hall and in various buildings.
 If you need help, please contact them or the 4-H Staff.
-If you have questions, prior to the fair, do not hesitate to call 243-1386. - 5) Park in designated areas! - 6) Remember this is your fair!
+If you have questions, prior to the fair, do not hesitate to call 243-1386.

+5) Park in designated areas!

+6) Remember this is your fair!
 Have fun and enjoy yourself!